Around the world cycling record: Caroline Soubayroux & David Ferguson (2021-2022)

 In September 2021, Caroline Soubayroux and David Ferguson, a married couple based in London, left from The Royal London Hospital in Whitechapel to try and set a new Guinness world record circumnavigation for a married couple on two bikes.
-Both of them took a six-month sabbatical leave from their full-time career in Investment Banking and Orthopaedic Surgery to allow for the trip.
-The impact of the COVID-19 pandemic meant they suffered delays and rode a majority of their circumnavigation in the Southern Hemisphere, crossing South America and Africa.
+As creators of this new world record category, both of them took a six-month sabbatical leave from their full-time career in Investment Banking and Orthopaedic Surgery to allow for the trip.
+The impact of the COVID-19 pandemic meant they suffered travel complexities and rode a majority of their circumnavigation in the Southern Hemisphere, crossing South America and Africa.
 Their attempt was fully unsupported with the exception of the Australian leg where a camping van driven by Ferguson's father provided camp for the night.
-New Zealand being closed at the time of their travel, their antipodal point was Honolulu in Hawaii, the archipelago being the antipode of Botswana.
-Soubayroux and Ferguson successfully completed their circumnavigation on 16 April 2022 in 204 days, 17 hours and 25 minutes.
+New Zealand being closed at the time of their travel, their antipodal point was Honolulu in Hawaii, the archipelago being the antipode of Ghanzi in Botswana - clearing the antipodal requirement by a kilometer.
+Soubayroux and Ferguson successfully completed their first circumnavigation on 16 April 2022 in 204 days, 17 hours and 25 minutes, and returned to full time employment the next day.
 The record was checked and validated by Guinness on 28 April 2023.